mistydemeo/tigerbrew/README.md

 ### Something broke!

-Many of the formulae in the repository are currently untested on Tiger and/or PowerPC.
+Many of the formulae in the repository have been tested, but there are still many that haven't been testd on Tiger and/or PowerPC yet.
 If something doesn't work, report a bug (or submit a pull request!) and we'll get it working.

 Credits
 -------